damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 </div>

-The link doesn't require you to sign in, so you can easily use it from your phone, watch or VR headset.
+The link doesn't require you to sign in, so you can easily use it from your phone, watch, or VR headset.

 ## Better links in other apps (Slack unfurls!)

-When pasting a GitLab link in Slack, Twitter or Facebook, it now automagically becomes a little bit more pretty or informative by making use of the Open Graph standard.
+When pasting a GitLab link in Slack, Twitter or Facebook, it now automagically becomes a little bit prettier and informative by making use of the Open Graph standard.

 For instance, if you post a GitLab link in Slack, you now get some